-On the third Wednesday of each month, the Alliance for Early Success connects state advocates with each other for information and strategy sharing.
+On the third Wednesday of most months, the Alliance for Early Success connects state advocates with each other for information and strategy sharing.
 And we also connect them with leading national early childhood policy organizations — not only to benefit from their expertise, but to help state needs influence federal action.

-Outdated perceptions about autism spectrum disorder (ASD) are often at the foundation of states’ failure to adequately screen, assess, and intervene in early childhood.
-Dr. Ami Klin, a leading national voice on autism and autism policy, will help us see how bringing an early brain-development framing to the table can lead to better policy — and better outcomes for these young children and their families.
+05/19/2021 — Outdated perceptions about autism spectrum disorder (ASD) are often at the foundation of states’ failure to adequately screen, assess, and intervene in early childhood.
+Dr. Ami Klin, a leading national voice on autism and autism policy, helped us see how bringing an early brain-development framing to the table can lead to better policy — and better outcomes for these young children and their families.
+Dr. Klin captivated the Alliance webinar audience with new evidence that fuels a diversity-not-disability perspective and paves the way for more effective — and equitable — early screening and diagnosis model.

 04/21/2021 — The Alliance for Early Success and Topos Partnership explore concrete, research-based strategies for effectively engaging less race-attentive audiences to support policies for racial equity.
 Topos Partnership is a research and consulting firm built on deep expertise in the cognitive and social sciences.
 They have conducted research on talking to new audiences about racial equity and have worked with advocates to begin to operationalize those findings.